seanpmaxwell/overnight/README.md

 Despite the abundance of logging tools out there, knowing exactly which is the right one for your web-server, might take more time than you feel like spending.
 So you can start logging events right away, OvernightJS comes with its own logging package.
-From the environment variables you can easily switch your logs to be printed out to the command line, a file, or turned off completely.
+From the environment variables you can easily switch your logs to be printed out to the command line, a file, sent through your own custom logging logic, or turned off completely.
 Logs printed to the console also are printed out in different colors depending on whether they're a warning, error, etc. The file for holdings logs can be specified manually or left as the default.
 Let's check it out!<br>

 ### Installation
 ```batch